Nopales con Huevo

-Today, we’re diving headfirst into the vibrant world of Mexican cuisine with a dish that’s as simple as it is sensational — Nopales con Huevo.
-Say adiós to complicated recipes and endless ingredient lists, because this nopales recipe is here to prove that magic can happen with just five (5!!!) simple ingredients.
+Today, we’re diving into the vibrant world of Mexican cuisine with a dish that’s as simple as it is sensational — Nopales con Huevo.
+Say adios to complicated recipes and endless ingredient lists because this nopales recipe proves that magic can happen with just five simple ingredients!

 hand-painted terracotta plate with nopales con huevo, sliced avocado, and a toasted corn tortilla.